akosgarai/playground_engine/pkg/screen/README.md

 - formItemToConf - It maps the FormItems to ConfigItems.
 It is used to sync the values.
 - formItemLabelColor - It is the color of the form item labels.
 - formItemInputColor - It is the color of the form item inputs.
+- clearColor - It is the color that we use for the background.
+The clear color of the screen.
+- formItemDefaultMaterial - It is the material of the form items.
+It might be changed on hover event.
+- formItemHighlightMaterial - It is the material of the form items in case of hover event.

 **Features**